segmentio/segment-docs/src/connections/functions/source-functions/index.md

 ## Creation and Deployment

 Once you finish building your source function, click **Configure** to name it and **Create Function** to save it.
-After that, source function will become available in **Functions** tab of Segment's catalog.
+After that, source function will become available on the **Functions** page in Segment's catalog.

 If you're editing an existing function, you can **Save** changes without updating instances of this function that already exist.
-You can also choose to **Save & Deploy** to save changes and update existing functions too.
+You can also choose to **Save & Deploy** to save changes and specify which functions you'd like to update..

 ## Logs and Errors